uniQIndividual/zstd-jsonl-filter/README.md

 Write speeds depend on how many entries are filtered, your storage speed and if compression is used.
 By default zstd-jsonl-filter writes to a 4 KiB buffer which you can adjust as needed.

+### Window log max

+Some zstd archives are compressed using large window sizes that exceed the default decompression limits.
+The `--window-log-max` parameter controls the maximum memory window size used during zstd decompression; it is equivalent to `--long` in zstd.
+Increase this value if you experience `"Frame requires too much memory for decoding"` errors.

 # Donate